erikc5000/deco-mongo/README.md

 ## Using Deco-Mongo with NestJS

 If you're using [NestJS](https://nestjs.com/), I recommend grabbing the [nest-mongodb](https://www.npmjs.com/package/nest-mongodb) module that I wrote.
-Once you have that setup, you can create providers that initialze your collections in Deco-Mongo.
+Once you have that setup, you can create providers that initialize your collections in Deco-Mongo.
 Using our dog example, the resulting feature module will look something like this:

 ```typescript
 import { Module } from '@nestjs/common'